DEFRA/ffc-development-guide/guides/resource-provisioning/managed-identity.md

 ## Permissions

 * Request desired permissions to be granted to your managed identity through your usual Cloud Services support channel
-* See [ServiceBus queue configuration](servicebus-queues.md) and [Postgres database configuration](postgres-database.md) for identifying which permissions are requiredidentity
+* See [ServiceBus queue configuration](servicebus-queues.md) and [Postgres database configuration](postgres-database.md) for identifying which permissions are required

 ## Helm Chart